 And what's next?
 Well, as soon as you've been watching the news or social networks, you'll know.
 First we have Kipchoge's attempt to go under the 2-hour marathon distance at the INEOS 1:59 Challenge.
 Shortly after that, the long-distance triathlon party begins: the 2019 Ironman World Championship in Kona.

 Where to see the INEOS 1:59 Challenge

-More than the feat itself, what interests me most about INEOS Challenge Don't get me wrong, no matter how many "traps" you put in it, trying to get under 2 hours in a marathon is bullshit.
-Kipchoge himself is the current world marathon record holder with 2:01:39 in the 2018 Berlin Marathon.
+More than the feat itself, what interests me most about INEOS Challenge is the amount of science that surrounds it.
+Don't get me wrong, no matter how much "cheating" you put into it trying to go under 2 hours in a marathon is a crock.
+Kipchoge himself is the current world marathon record holder with 2:01:39 at the 2018 Berlin Marathon.

 See if it's complicated that everything that revolves around the record attempt is thought out to the millimeter.
 And there's money involved since it's the oil company INEOS that pays for the whole party.

 The attempt will take place in Vienna's Prater Park.
 A circuit with a total distance of 9.6 kilometres has been prepared: 4.3 kilometres in one direction and 4.3 kilometres in the other.
 At each end of the circuit there are two large roundabouts to avoid any change in intensity during the turns.

 Eliud Kipchoge will be accompanied by a legion of hares that will be with him in the attempt.
 They will not be there to (exclusively) set the pace, but to provide cover from the wind.
 This cover from the wind is another reason for having chosen this park, since in addition to being protected by the runners, it will be protected by the trees, which also ensure a cooler environment.

 The pace will be set by a car in front of them, which also offers aerodynamic coverage.
 The formation of the group to offer the greatest coverage has also been studied by experts in climate and aerodynamics coming from cycling or navigation.